mcastling/mcastling.github.io/dali-introduction.md

 DALi is a 3D graphics engine and UI toolkit.

-DALi is based on OpenGL ES 2.0 and 3.0.
-DALi provides a high level wrapper around the complexity of the OpenGL API, and also provides a clean cross-platform C# and JavaScript framework.
-DALi is multithreaded to improve performance and scalability.

-DALi enables developers to quickly create Rich UI Applications such as:
+DALi enables developers to quickly create Rich UI Applications with realistic effects and animations such as:

  + Image & Video galleries
  + Music players